Additional costs to keep in mind

 If you buy the apartment via the services of a real estate consultant, the consultant usually charges a commission, which must be paid in advance, cannot be financed and is subject to VAT.
 In Germany, this is on average 3.5-7% of the purchase price.
-However, at EverEstate, we do not charge commission on any of our properties.
+However, from 23 December 2020, the seller (if using an broker) will be responsible for half of the commission.
+Moreover, many of our projects at Ziegert EverEstate do not charge a commission.
 This saves you a considerable part of the additional costs.

 Real estate transfer tax